 - ROTCE (PPNR), or return on average tangible common equity measured on a pre-provision net revenue, or "PPNR," basis PPNR is a non-GAAP financial measure, calculated by adding income taxes and the provision for credit losses back to net income.
 ROTCE (PPNR) measures the profitable use and deployment of our capital, excluding the effect of income taxes and decisions with respect to provisioning for credit losses (or reversals of prior provisioning) on the calculation of the return.
-Although the compensation committee also uses ROTCE as a measure for our annual performance-based cash awards, for the annual cash award ROTCE is measured on an absolute basis over a one-year period, while for the performance-based equity awards ROTCE is calculated on a pre-provision net revenue basis, over a three-year performance cycle, and on a relative basis compared to our peer group.
-The committee determined that calculating ROTCE (PPNR) on a relative basis for the performance-based equity awards is appropriate because the volatility in ROTCE (PPNR) due to unexpected or nonrecurring items among Renasant and its peers is significantly reduced over a three-year period.
+Although the compensation committee also uses ROTCE as a measure for our annual performance-based cash awards, for the annual cash award ROTCE is measured on a pre-provision net revenue basis, over a three-year performance cycle, and on a relative basis compared to our peer group.
+The committee determined that calculating ROTCE (PPNR) due to unexpected or nonrecurring items among Renasant and its peers is significantly reduced over a three-year period.
 The committee believes that these differences create a meaningful distinction with the ROTCE performance measure applicable to the annual cash award, and it is appropriate to incentivize both beneficial deployment of our capital on a short-term basis and to evaluate the long-term use and allocation of our capital to ensure that decisions made each year produce consistent results aligned with the creation of shareholder value over a longer period. - ROTA (PPNR), or return on tangible assets on a PPNR basis ROTA (PPNR) measures how effective our executives are in generating profits from our tangible assets, excluding the effect of income taxes and credit loss provisioning decisions, similar to ROTCE (PPNR) above. - TSR TSR measures the financial gain that results from changes in our stock price plus dividends we have paid.
 The committee uses this measure because it is indicative of the absolute creation of long-term value for our shareholders.